mantidproject/mantid/dev-docs/source/PatchReleaseChecklist.rst

 It is the job of the main reviewer of the release to review each issue/pull request marked ``PatchCandidate`` and decide if the risks of the changes are low enough to include in a release that will not undergo full beta testing by scientists.
-If it is acceptable then on the release branch for each pull request:
+New pull requests that target ``release-next`` can simply be merged provided that they add the appropriate release notes.
+Existing pull requests that have already been merged into ``main`` should have their commits cherry-picked into the ``release-next`` branch, either directly or via a new pull request branch.
+One advantage of creating a new pull request branch is that you can ask the commit authors to verify that all of the relevant commits have been added.
+For each of the``PatchCandidate`` pull requests that were not merged directly into ``release-next``:

 *  find the list of commit ``SHA1`` values in that pull request
 *  check if any of these commits has altered the release notes for the